 Have you ever been on the receiving end of confusing artistic direction?
-Whether it’s your drama teacher asking you to “be a tree,” or a director telling you to “sound more purple,” we’ve all be given direction that we didn’t understand that seemed entirely clear to the director.
+Whether it’s your drama teacher asking you to “be a tree,” or a director telling you to “sound more purple,” we’ve all been given creative direction that we didn’t understand that seemed entirely clear to the director.

 How can this be?
 So far as audio goes, did you know that there are people in our midst who hear through color?